jupyter-book/jupyter-book/docs/tutorial/website.md

     `jupyter book clean --all`, or\
     `jupyter book clean --templates --cache`.

-    Before deleting any folders `jupyter-book` will confirm what is going to happen, or you can bypass this confirmation with the `-y` option.
+    Before deleting any folders `jupyter book` will confirm what is going to happen, or you can bypass this confirmation with the `-y` option.
 For example:

     ```text
     Deleting all the following paths: